nirisarri/nirisarri.github.io/_posts/2020-11-03-how-to-install-and-run-intellij-idea-for-linux-in-wsl2.md

 1. Make sure you have the right version of windows to run WSL, which is Windows 10 Version 1607 (Anniversary Update) you can run `> winver` in a console to verify that ( will use > for commands that need to be run in PowerShell or windows Cmd)

-2. Look at this article to install and configure WSL2 : https://docs.microsoft.com/en-us/windows/wsl/install-win10 and download and install Ubuntu 18.04 LTS.
+2. Look at [this article](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install and configure WSL2 and download and install Ubuntu 18.04 LTS.

 3. In your windows, install an X Server.